matteobrusa/md-styler/README.md

 ## What is it?
-Markdown Styler shows a styled markdown document form a URL of your choice.
+Markdown Styler shows a styled markdown document from a URL of your choice.

 ## How do i use it?
 Say you have a markdown document at `https://my.site/my/url.md`.